 Linet has faced severe competition from simpler and cheaper materials and more than once it has been thought that it would disappear completely.
 Flax quality and beauty value have finally overcome all the “innovations”, including the later years of synthetic fibers.
 Now it appears the flax join a new heyday to meet – in a world heading back towards the quality of thinking and beautiful things.
 Lin is an unrivaled material – in skilled professional hands.

-The artistic weaving technique known as damask is said to have first been created in Damascus, from where it has also derived its name.
-It was the fabric woven for the fine clothing of princes and for purely decorative purposes.
-Today, damask is still regarded as one of the most elegant woven cloths.
+The artistic weaving technique, called damask, is said to have first been created in Damascus, thereby the name.
+It was the fabric that was woven to the princely clothes of the princes and for pure decorative purposes.
+Even today, damask is considered to be the most elegant tissues.

-Damask is usually of a uniform colour, with the pattern and/or design formed in warp satin on a ground of weft satin or the other way around.
-The effect is produced by the light being reflected in different ways from the warp and weft surfaces so that the pattern either appears glossy against a mat ground or mat against a glossy ground.
-The techniques may also be used for patterns with two colours, with an extremely elegant effect as result.
+Damask is a usually mono color fabric, where the pattern and / or figures are formed in varpsatin on the bottom of the weave satin or vice versa.
+The effect is achieved by the light being reflected differently from the warp and weft surfaces, so that the pattern either appears shiny against a matte bottom or matte against a glossy bottom.
+The technique can also be used for two-color patterns with very elegant effect.

-Today, Klässbols weaving mill delivers tablecloths and napkins of linen damask with the Swedish “three crowns” woven into it, to Swedish embassies all over the world.
+Today, the tablecloths and napkins are delivered in linen damask, with Sweden’s “Three crowns” woven in, from Klässbols Linneväveri, to the Swedish embassies all over the world.